Sample dossier

 testtest

-- —Two load-bearing assumptions still need observed evidence: practice management API stability and HIPAA-compliant SMS posture.
+- —Two load-bearing assumptions still need observed evidence: practice management API stability and HIPAA-compliant SMS posture for patient outreach.

-- —Recommended next move: a 2-week validation sprint with 5 owner-operator interviews and one paid LOI before building anything beyond a manual fill workflow.
+- —Recommended next move: a 2-week validation sprint with 5 owner-operator interviews and one paid LOI at $129/mo before writing integration code.

 Ready to evaluate your own idea?